bd2kccd/causal-cmd/README.md

 - A --> B dd nl - Definitely direct causal relationship and no latent confounder
 - A --> B pd nl - Possibly direct and no latent confounder
 - A --> B pd pl - Possibly direct and possibly latent confounder

+Note: the generated result file name is based on the system clock.

 ## Complete Usage Guide